shivam27k/email_automation_bot/README.md

 ## Pre-requisites:

-1. Install Python in your system.
+1. Install Python on your system.
+(Google or YouTube how to install Python)
 2. Make sure you're in the root directory of this project

 ## Now you are ready to follow these steps: